GravityKit/GravityView/readme.txt

 Fixed: Widgets could not be configured on a new unsaved View.
 Fixed: Compatability with the Divi theme that prevented the Signature field from being edited on the Edit Entry screen.
 Fixed: Conflict with the LiteSpeed plugin caused a fatal error when redirecting users after duplicating an entry.
+Fixed: JavaScript enqueued in the site's footer was not executed when editing an entry in the lightbox.

 = 2.30.1 on October 15, 2024 =